OmerShapira/theres-some-weather-outside/README.md

 # Stupid Little E-Ink Weather Display
+Displays the weather on an e-ink panel.
+I don't even like this thing.
+I built it because a _certain_ major provider of mobile phones killed all weather services on its' operating system, then had major outages in their weather app, and I *really* needed to know if there's some fucking weather outside.

 ## Stuff Needed
 1. A Raspberry Pi.
 This tutorial was written with a Pi Zero 2 W